zhangyao1627-zhang/INFO449-SwiftDomainModel/README.md

 Finally, the `householdIncome` method will calculate the complete income for the Family.

 All of the Family tests are in PersonTests.swift, if you want to see what's tested.

+### Tag the DomainModel
+When you have completed the exercise, tag your package in GitHub as `1.0.0` (exactly) so that it can be referenced from GitHub for the next assignment.
+Remember to push your tag to the remote server (GitHub); verify that the tag is there by looking at your repo in GitHub over the web.

+## Extra Credit tasks
+There are a few things you can do to earn some extra points for this assignment.
+If you do any of these, let the TA know so we can make sure to take a look--we won't know, otherwise.
+In no particular order:

+* **Write some additional tests (1-3 points).** Double up the number of tests currently in the domain model.
+For each additional eight tests you write, you earn one additional credit point, up to 3 more points.
+Write tests that attempt to "break" the classes--what happens if you pass in negative values for `Money`, can you pass in illegal currency types for `Money`, can you pass in negative values for `Job`'s `JobType`, and so on.
+Note that part of writing tests is to make sure that once you've gotten the test to break the class, you have to go back and fix the class so the tests don't break!
+* **Write code to "convert" Jobs (1 point).** Sometimes an hourly employee's position converts to full-time; in those situations, their Job must convert from an Hourly to Salary.
+Write a method `convert` to convert the `Job` into one that has a Salary equivalent to the Hourly rate multiplied by 2000, rounded up to the nearest 1000.
+(Note that the `Job` should always stay in the same currency it was created in, regardless of Hourly or Salary.)
+Then, write some tests to exercise this conversion.
+    > ***DESIGN NOTE:*** In other books or literature, you may see a similar kind of example like this where `Job` is a base class, and `HourlyJob` and `SalaryJob` are subclasses of `Job`.
+There is value in that, but it means that you cannot do this kind of in-place conversion from one kind of job to another.
+That can be limiting--and tells you of some of the limitations of inheritance.
+* **Modify Person to accept Beyonce and Bono (1 point).** Some people are famous enough that they are known entirely by just one name.
+Our system currently requires every `Person` to have both a first and a last name.
+Modify `Person` to accept either just a first name, or a last name, or both, and write additional tests to make sure `Person` still works the way it's supposed to (*i.e.*, don't break or modify any of the other tests).
+    > ***DESIGN NOTE:*** Names are actually ridiculously hard to model correctly.
+Once you get past the single-word-only names (including Sonny and Cher from your grandparents' generation, and Prince from mine), you also run into people who have multiple middle names (George Herbert Walker Bush), and the fact that in several cultures, the "family name" formally comes in front of the "surname", so that I would be known in those cultures as Neward Ted.

+## Make sure it all is pushed to GitHub!
+Remember, if it's not in GitHub, it doesn't exist!
+Create a new directory on your laptop, `git clone` your repo, and try to run the tests (which will try to build the code as well).
+This is exactly what the TA will be doing, so if it doesn't run, you need to correct something!